How to Buy Life Insurance for Overweight People & Secure the Lowest Rates in

 - High Cholesterol

-All life insurance companies have their body mass index chart.
+All life insurance companies have a body mass index chart.

 When a medical underwriter looks at an application for life insurance for an overweight person, they automatically look at their life insurance BMI chart, compare the height to the weight, and go from there.
 Therefore, the applicant’s final rates will depend significantly on their position on the BMI chart numbers.